 The poor sensitivity and the modest negative predictive accuracy of the EKG findings suggest that EKG alone may not be the best way to diagnose a previous heart attack.

-Using EKG results alone isn’t an effective predictor of a future heart attack in low-risk individuals.
+Using EKG results alone isn’t an effective predictor of a future heart attack in those at low risk.
 It’s possible to have a heart attack despite a normal EKG reading.

-Researchers at the UT Southwestern Medical Center found evidence that the
+Researchers have found evidence that the combined results from

-- standard 12-lead EKG to provide information about thickening of your heart muscle
+- standard 12-lead EKG to provide information about thickening of the heart muscle

-- coronary calcium scan to identify plaque buildup in arteries of your heart
+- coronary calcium scan to identify plaque buildup in the arteries of the heart

 - C-reactive protein blood test to measure inflammation